oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Familiarity with frontend data storage solutions
 - Understanding of RESTful APIs

-Both parts of this project involve a lot of investigation, since you will need to figure out which parts of the protocol need to be adjusted in order to facilitate offline playing or how to optimize the protocol or other parts of the Oppia stack to reduce the amount of data sent across it.
+Both parts of this project involve a lot of investigation, since you will need to figure out which parts of the protocol need to be adjusted in order to facilitate offline playing or how to optimize the protocol or other parts of the Oppia stack to reduce the amount of data sent across the network.

 ## Making it possible to submit and prioritize requests for learning material